BEcemErce/Real-ESRGAN_containerization/README.md

 Bash infer.sh C:/Users/….
 (Git bash)

 ---
-** infer.sh **
+**infer.sh**

  #!/bin/sh
 docker pull beerce/real_esrgan:v1							1
 docker run --rm -d -it --platform linux/amd64 --name cont-realesrgan  --mount type=bind,src=$1,target=/Real-ESRGAN/inputs_local beerce/real_esrgan:v1		2

 ---

 1. Pulling the docker image from the Docker Hub
 2. Running the container
-*Tabspace* •	--rm: provides removing the container after running *Tabspace* •	--name: specifies the container name.
-In this situation name is cont-realesrgan *Tabspace* •	--platform linux/amd64: the image OS is Linux and the architecture is amd64.
-To run this image in another OS this command can be used.
+nbsp •	--rm: provides removing the container after running <br/>
+nbsp •	--name: specifies the container name.
+In this situation name is cont-realesrgan <br/>
+nbsp •	--platform linux/amd64: the image OS is Linux and the architecture is amd64.
+To run this image in another OS this command can be used.<br/>
-*Tabspace* •	--mount type: bind: bind mount option *Tabspace* •	src: source path of the mounting. $1 represents the input given when the sh file is run.
+nbsp •	--mount type: bind: bind mount option<br/>
+nbsp •	src: source path of the mounting. $1 represents the input given when the sh file is run.<br/>
-*Tabspace* •	target: target path in the container.
+nbsp •	target: target path in the container.<br/>

 ### Example Result
 ![image](https://user-images.githubusercontent.com/66211576/215257224-a987e244-97fb-4a6c-9c10-dbe747e11548.png)